dannyc-dev/Building-the-ROP-Chain/README.md

     syscall(RAX, RDI, RSI, RDX)

-RAX will hold the system call number where we will call execve (#59 or **0x3b** in hex) after we clear the registers.
-Linux syscall tables allow us to call various functions like socket or _sysctl.
+RAX (Accumulator register) will hold the system call number where we will call execve (#59 or **0x3b** in hex) after we clear the registers.
+Linux syscall table allows us to also call various other useful functions like socket or _sysctl.

-RDI will hold a pointer to bin/sh.
+The RDI (Destination Index register) argument will point to bin/sh.

-RSI and RDX are additional arguments that we will zero out.
+The RSI and RDX (Source Index register and Data register) are additional arguments that we will zero out.

-To do this we want to check our section permissions and see that we can write into the .bss section (located adjacent to the data segment)
+Since PIE isn't enabled we know that the .bss address won't change.
+So now we want to check our section permissions and check our .bss section address (located adjacent to the data segment).

 ![alt text](screenshot/rop5.png)